 Preparing for life after college or high school may feel like a daunting task.
 When you’re in the heat of finals it’s easy to forget to prepare for graduation.
 We recommend savoring your last weeks as a student and creating an action plan for your upcoming graduation festivities.
 Whether preparing for college life or the working world, these graduation tips will help start your next chapter with confidence.

 Invitations are arguably the most boring part of graduation planning, so it’s best to get it done early.
 That way, you can move onto more exciting activities.
 Before sending out official invitations, find out how many tickets your school gives to each graduate.
 Once you know that, you can make a list of family and friends you want to attend.
 Send them a special invitation a few months ahead of time.
 It’s important to give them time to make travel and lodging arrangements.
 After mailing a small group of people your graduation ceremony invitations, you can send out a larger number graduation after-party invitations.
-Just like with your ceremony invitations, the party ones should be sent a few weeks in advance.
+Just like with your ceremony invitations, you should send the party ones a few weeks in advance.
 You want to ensure your guests for both events have enough time to RSVP.

 As you prepare for graduation with classmates, you’ll need to make a custom order for a cap, gown, and any other graduation accessories.
 Typically, your school will negotiate a deal with a graduation retailer, so that every student can purchase caps and gowns in the same set of colors and fabrics.
 Talk to your college or high school advisor to find out how to order graduation attire, or visit GraduationSource for more information.